paukat/SQL-project/README.md

 ## SQL project: Exploring Sales' numbers of a shop

 ### Abstract
-This project aims to extract and manipulate data of a fake shop "AdventureWorks" using SQL.
+This project aims to extract and manipulate data of a fake shop "AdventureWorks" using SQL in BigQuery.
 [Data](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) was provided by Microsoft.

 #### There are 3 parts of a project:
 1. Extraction of monthly sales numbers in each country & region;